polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 Procedural documents are divided into two categories:

-- **How-to** - Consider writing a how to when you want to help the user accomplish a very specific goal.
+- **How-to** - Consider writing a how-to when you want to help the user accomplish a very specific goal.

 - **Tutorial** - Consider writing a tutorial when you want to help the user learn about a bigger goal